slacksec/golang-devops-stuff/docs/installing/adding-nodes.rst

 First step is configuring your IaaS provider in your tsuru.conf file.
 Please see the details in :ref:`IaaS configuration <iaas_configuration>`

-Assuming you're using EC2, this will be something like:
+Assuming you're using EC2, the configuration will be something like:

 .. highlight:: yaml